What is loss prevention?

 Are your employees taking advantage of your vulnerabilities?
 Consider these 10 tips to prevent employee theft from decimating your bottom line.

-Retail theft is a $5 billion problem in Canada.
+According to Statistics Canada, rates of shoplifting jumped 31% in 2022 compared to 2021.
+The Retail Council of Canada (RCC) says some of its members are reporting a 300% increase in thefts since 2020, pegging the losses at $5 billion a year.
 Thieves tend to target items that are transportable, in demand, and easily sold for cash — think alcohol, power tools, ATVs, cigarettes, truck tires…the list goes on.
-Fortunately, a little foresight and planning can can go far to building a loss prevention strategy to protect your stock, and you likely don’t even need to invest in high-tech security to see good results.
+Fortunately, a little foresight and planning can go far to building an employee loss prevention strategy to protect your stock, and you likely don’t even need to invest in high-tech security to see good results.

 Three steps to help you build a theft prevention strategy